-Supporting the department by ensuring the supply of new library materials, library technologies and staff support and training.
+Supply of new library materials, library technologies and staff support and training.
 Areas of focus include Technology, Collections and Support Services that combine to ensure that library services are relevant for the community.

-Ongoing Activities and Functions Priority Actions & Projects for 2022-23 Indicators Planned expenditure 2022-23 Responsible Department Collection Development Base Budget Library Services To provide collections and reader's advisory services that respond to community expectations and needs Book buying Maintaining a physical collection of over 165,000 items across five libraries 5 , Maintaining an online collection of over 23,000 items.
-Capacity for over 160,000 electronic items borrowed annually (eBook, audiobook, magazine) Discovery Portals Local Studies Collection Acquisition of cloud based storage for preservation and access of City of Ryde's local history Non-capital project Library Services Library IT services Base Budget Library Services To provide information and communication technology that is customer focused, innovative and accessible Capacity for over 160,000 visits to the library website annually Ĵ. , Provision for over 230,000 Wi-Fi logins at Libraries annually.
+Ongoing Activities and Functions Priority Actions & Projects for 2022-23 Service Delivery Delivered as Responsible Department Collection Development Base Budget Library Services To provide collections and reader's advisory services that respond to community expectations and needs Book buying Maintaining a physical collection of over 165,000 items across five libraries J , Maintaining an online collection of over 23,000 items.
+Capacity for over 160,000 electronic items borrowed annually (eBook, audiobook, magazine) Discovery Portals Local Studies Collection Acquisition of cloud based storage for preservation and access of City of Ryde's local history Non-capital project Library Services Library IT services Base Budget Library Services To provide information and communication technology that is customer focused, innovative and accessible Capacity for over 160,000 visits to the library website annually · · · Provision for over 230,000 Wi-Fi logins at Libraries annually.
 Provision for over 55,000 hours of public PC use at Libraries annually Digital enhancement for Libraries Installation of an interactive kiosk for accessing digital collections at Ryde Library Capital project Library Services Libraries Public PC Renewal Replacement of 70 PCs and monitors across 5 libraries.
 Capital project Library Services